DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Read the current MEDDICC summary for a deal.</li>
-  <li>Use workflow logic to decide whether to lock the score or a specific answer.</li>
+  <li>Use workflow logic to decide whether to lock the score, a specific answer, or the score and all questions together with <strong>Lock MEDDICC Deal</strong>.</li>
   <li>Update the score manually or trigger a recalculation.</li>
   <li>Use the returned <code>score</code>, <code>lockedScore</code>, <code>completionPct</code> or <code>hubspotSync</code> fields in the next automation step.</li>
 </ul>